iw4x/launcher/CONTRIBUTING.md

 ## License

-By contributing to AlterWare Launcher, you agree that your contributions will be licensed under the [GPLv3 license](LICENSE).
+By contributing to IW4x Launcher, you agree that your contributions will be licensed under the [GPLv3 license](LICENSE).